-All mowers suffer from carburetor problems and surging or erratic idle, it’s a common story.
+All mowers suffer from carburetor problems and surging or erratic idle; it’s a common story.
 However, other causes of surging should be eliminated before cleaning the carburetor.
-Go ahead and drain the carb bowl, remove, clean and gap or replace the spark plug, check if the gas is fresh, is air filter OK?
+Go ahead and drain the carb bowl, remove, clean and gap or replace the spark plug, check if the gas is fresh, is the air filter OK?

 Having eliminated these, it’s time to clean the carburetor idle jet.
-Many mowers will allow easy access to the idle jet, and for others we’ll need to remove the carburetor.
+Many mowers will allow easy access to the idle jet, and for others, we’ll need to remove the carburetor.

 Surging or erratic idle may also be caused by a faulty carb or vacuum leak.
 Vacuum leaks are commonly caused by bad carb gaskets or cracked manifolds.
 These videos show the complete job start to finish for many common engine types.

 Before working on your mower be sure to remove the plug wire to prevent accidental starting, see “Repair Safety Video”.

 This video walks you through the surging repair of a very common B&S (Classic/Sprint/Quattro engine) surging cause.
 A bad spark plug can be the route of many problems, be sure to check the plug before performing carburetor work.